A Long Journey (2011 film)

 A Long Journey (Uma Longa Viagem) is a 2011 documentary film directed by Lúcia Murat.
 It won the best film award at the 39th Gramado Film Festival.

 Synopsis

 In 1969, during the dictatorship in Brazil, a family sends their youngest son out of the country in order to avoid their engagement in the armed struggle, as their sister did.
-Hector travels the world for nine years and, during this time, sends letters to his relatives.
+Heitor travels the world for nine years and, during this time, sends letters to his relatives.